These standards cover the minimum password requirements for all electronic devices owned or leased by Loyola that can be protected by a password.

 Student Worker – A student worker is an individual who is enrolled in at least one class at Loyola, is hired in a position that is not eligible for benefits, and works in a temporary capacity.
 This includes hourly employees and temporary part time (TPT) workers.
 This does not include permanent part time (PPT) workers or full time employees (FTE).

 Exception Example - If a system treats uppercase and lowercase characters as the same, and does not accept special characters, it is impossible to create a privileged password using our standards.
-In this case, the password would have a length of 8 characters (matching the standard) and would contain both characters and numbers (2 classes being as close to the standard of 3 as possible).
+In this case, the password would have a length of eight characters (matching the standard) and would contain both characters and numbers (2 classes being as close to the standard of 3 as possible).

 Known systems that require exceptions: